MAMO: Masked Multimodal Modeling for Fine-Grained Vision-Language Representation Learning: Experiments

 \subsection{Results on V+L downstream tasks}

-\paragraph{Results on Image-Text Retrieval.} \Cref{table-ret,table-ret-zs} report the results on fine-tuned and zero-shot image-text retrieval respectively.
+\paragraph{Results on Image-Text Retrieval} \Cref{table-ret,table-ret-zs} report the results on fine-tuned and zero-shot image-text retrieval respectively.
 Our method achieves state-of-the-art (SoTA) performance compared with other methods on all retrieval tasks.
-On the zero-shot retrieval task, our method outperforms ALBEF~\cite{albef} by 6.1\% on image retrieval R@1 and 8.7\% on text retrieval R@1.
+On the zero-shot retrieval task, our method outperforms ALBEF~\cite{albef} by 3.8\% on image retrieval R@1 and 2.5\% on text retrieval R@1.
 Although trained with only 4M data, our method even outperforms ALIGN~\cite{align} which is trained on a larger amount of 1.8B images.
-On the fine-tuned setting, we also achieve comparable performance with ALIGN and outperform most previous works trained on a similar amount of data.
+On the fine-tuned setting, we also achieve comparable performance with ALIGN~\cite{align} and outperform most previous works trained on a similar amount of data.
 These superior performances in both zero-shot and fine-tuned retrieval tasks validate that MAMO can generate semantically rich multimodal representations.

-\paragraph{Results on VQA and NLVR.} As is shown in~\Cref{table-vr}, our method achieves SoTA performance both on VQA~\cite{vqa} and NLVR2~\cite{nlvr}.
+\paragraph{Results on VQA and NLVR} As is shown in~\cref{table-vr}, our method achieves SoTA performance both on VQA~\cite{vqa} and NLVR2~\cite{nlvr}.
 Though our method doesn't use any external object annotations during pre-training, it still outperforms most region-based methods~\cite{uniter,oscar} that benefit from object structures in the regional features.
-Compared to ALBEF~\cite{albef}, we achieve improvements of 1.50\% on VQA test-std and 1.03\% on NLVR2 test-P.
+Compared to ALBEF~\cite{albef}, we achieve improvements of 2.46\% on VQA test-std and 3.68\% on NLVR2 test-P.

-\paragraph{Results on Weakly-Supervised Visual Grounding.} \Cref{table-vg} reports the results on weakly-supervised visual grounding.
+\paragraph{Results on Weakly-Supervised Visual Grounding} \Cref{table-vg} reports the results on weakly-supervised visual grounding.
 Our method outperforms previous weakly-supervised method~\cite{albef} and the baseline model pre-trained without masked multimodal modeling.
 The results suggest that our method helps the model locate semantic regions in images and learn more fine-grained interaction between words and image regions.
-More visualization examples are shown in Appendix.